mugishasam123/SkillSwap/RESPONSIVE_IMPROVEMENTS.md

 1. **Collapsible Headers & Tab Bar**: All headers and tab bars automatically hide when scrolling down and reappear when scrolling up
 2. **No Overlapping Elements**: All UI elements now properly scale and position themselves in landscape mode
-3. **Fixed Input Bar**: Forum input bar no longer overlaps posts with proper bottom padding (160px)
+3. **Floating Action Button Input**: Forum page now uses a floating action button instead of always-visible input area
-4. **Better Content Visibility**: More screen space available for content when headers are collapsed
+4. **Better Content Visibility**: More screen space available for content when headers are collapsed and input area is hidden
 5. **Smooth Animations**: 300ms smooth transitions for header show/hide
 6. **Better Space Utilization**: Landscape mode makes better use of the wider screen
 7. **Consistent Experience**: UI maintains visual consistency across orientations